wcm-io-devops/conga/src/site/markdown/handlebars-helpers.md

-## CONGA - CONGA-specific handlebar expressions
+## CONGA - Custom Handlebars expressions

 By using CONGA handlebars helper plugins it is possible to extend handlebars by registering custom expressions.
 Out of the box CONGA ships with a set of built-in custom expressions documented in this chapter.
 See [Extensibility model][extensibility] how to register you own helpers.